mcp321/Art-Club-for-Kids/README.md

 ## Credits

 ### Content
+* [w3schools](https://www.w3schools.com/) For ideas and how to properly use some codes.
 * The design of the hero image was inspired by the love running project hero image which is 100% of the top page.
 * The footer was inspired by the YouTube page named "code opacity".
 Icons from the footer section was taken from font awesome.